 The time commitment necessary from the inventors varies, but it is important for the inventors and the patent attorney/agent to connect frequently during the initial filing, making sure the language captures the invention adequately; a few years later interaction is necessary once the USPTO examines the patent application to respond to questions and provided differentiation over examiner-noted publications and patents.

-Oregon State University has one of the most liberal revenue distribution practices in the nation.
-After recoupment of expenses, any revenue derived from licensing OSU intellectual property is shared based on the following schedule, subject to variation based on OSU’s determination of equities in a given case and MOUs authorized by the President:
+Oregon State University has a generous revenue distribution practice.
+After recoupment of expenses, revenue derived from licensing OSU intellectual property is shared based on the following schedule, subject to variation based on OSU’s determination of equities in a given case and MOUs authorized by the President:

 *Distribution will follow salary support at the time of invention disclosure, which is anticipated to include Colleges, OSU Cascades, and other administrative units on campus.